daai25/course_material/week-01/01-Data_Aquisition_and_Storage/01-web_scraping/doc/tutorial-part04.md

 * Identify and follow pagination links to crawl an entire website.
 * Save the collected data into a clean JSON file.

-This is the foundation of web scraping.
-From here, you can explore more advanced topics like handling different item fields, dealing with logins, using proxies, and deploying your spiders to the cloud.
-Happy scraping!
+In the [final part](./tutorial-part05.md), we'll learn how to deal with dynamic, JavaScript-rendered content using Scrapy and Playwright.